-9. Authority to issue shares under the Aspial Lifestyle Limited Scrip Dividend Scheme
+10. Authority to issue shares under the Aspial Lifestyle Limited Scrip Dividend Resolution 9 Scheme

-That pursuant to Section 161 of the Companies Act 1967 of Singapore and Rule 806 of the Singapore Exchange Securities Trading Limited Listing Manual Section B: Rule of Catalist, the Directors of the Company be and are hereby authorised and empowered to issue such number of shares in the Company as may be required to be issued pursuant to the Aspial Lifestyle Limited Scrip Dividend Scheme from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.
+That pursuant to Section 161 of the Companies Act and Rule 806 of the Catalist Rules, the Directors of the Company be and are hereby authorised and empowered to issue such number of shares in the Company as may be required to be issued pursuant to the Aspial Lifestyle Limited Scrip Dividend Scheme from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.

-10. Proposed renewal of the Share Purchase Mandate
+11. Proposed renewal of the Share Purchase Mandate

-That for the purposes of Sections 76C and 76E of the Companies Act 1967 of Singapore, the Directors of the Company be and are hereby authorised to make purchases of shares in the capital of the Company from time to time (whether by way of market purchases or off-market purchases on an equal access scheme) of up to ten per cent (10%) of the issued ordinary shares in the capital of the Company (ascertained as at date of the passing of this Resolution 11) at the price of up to but not exceeding the Maximum Price, in accordance with the "Guidelines on Share Purchases" set out in Annex A of the Appendix to Shareholders dated 12 April 2024 for the renewal of the Share Purchase Mandate (the "Appendix") and this mandate shall, unless revoked or varied by the Company in general meeting, continue in force until the date that the next Annual General Meeting of the Company is held or is required by law to be held, whichever is the earlier.
+That for the purposes of Sections 76C and 76E of the Companies Act, the Directors of the Company be and are hereby authorised to make purchases of shares in the capital of the Company from time to time (whether by way of market purchases or off-market purchases on an equal access scheme) of up to 10% of the issued ordinary shares in the capital of the Company (ascertained as at date of the passing of this Resolution 11) at the price of up to but not exceeding the Maximum Price, in accordance with the "Guidelines on Share Purchases" set out in Annex A of the Appendix to Shareholders dated 11 April 2025 for the renewal of the Share Purchase Mandate (the "Appendix") and this mandate shall, unless revoked or varied by the Company in general meeting, continue in force until the date that the next Annual General Meeting of the Company is held or is required by law to be held, whichever is the earlier.